Migrate from braft

 Migrate application code.
 Replace

 #include <braft/...>with#include <quorumkit/...>and update namespaces and type names.
-The braft compatibility layer can tell you where you still have old references -- if it compiles throughinclude/braft, it hasn't been migrated yet. -
+The braft compatibility layer can tell you where you still have old references -- if it still compiles only throughinclude/braft, it has not been migrated yet. -

 What the compatibility layer does and does not do

 The braft headers are not frozen copies of old code.
 They are thin adapters that forward to the QuorumKit implementation.
-They preserve the old names, namespaces, and calling patterns.
-They do not preserve internal implementation details or undocumented behavior.
+They preserve the old names, namespaces, and calling patterns listed in the compatibility contract.
+They do not preserve internal implementation details, log-storage internals, or undocumented behavior.

 For the design rationale behind the compatibility boundary, see Compatibility and migration.